arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 - Navigate to Tools > Board > Boards Manager...
 - For the Arduino Stella, search for `Arduino Mbed OS Stella Boards` and install the latest version
-- For the Portenta C33 board, search for `Arduino Renesas Boards` and install the latest version
+- For the Portenta C33 board, search for `Arduino Renesas Portenta Boards` and install the latest version

 ![Boards manager on the Arduino IDE](assets/boards-manager.png)